This article appears courtesy of the North Georgia Journal.

-Lessons from the Ancient Ones BY CHATTY WIGHT
+Lessons from the Ancient Ones

 Since the first time my daddy took me by the hand to walk along a wooded trail to discover wild grapes (muscadines), salamanders, wild ginger, and the endless secrets of the forest, I have been hooked.
 I will forever be a student of nature.
 It is for this reason that a large shade tree in my backyard is like an old friend today.
 I’ve watched this tree grow in botanical leaps and bounds over the years.
 I know well its big orange, yellow and green blossoms, and its peculiar winged seeds that churn the autumn air like tiny helicopters.
 In the summer, I especially appreciate its unique leaves, notched at the tip rather than pointed like all its green neighbors.
 The tulip poplar is so common in north Georgia, I guess I’ve strolled past thousands in my lifetime.
 But today, as a light rain begins to shower its broad leaves, I look more closely and think back to the weekend I recently spent at a mountain wilderness school called Medicine Bow.